Prelude to the Battle

 The enemy’s position was strong and well chosen.
 It was on a conclave of wooded hills commanding an open valley between and open, gentle slopes in front.
 On our right in advance of the village of Piedmont was a line of log and rail defenses very advantageously located in the edge of a forest and just behind the rise of a smooth, open hill so that troops moving over this hill could be mowed down by musketry from the works at short range and to prevent artillery from being used against them.
 The left flank of this palisade rested on a steep and impracticable bluff sixty feet high and washed at its base by the Shenandoah.

-Federals Drive Rebel Forces from the Field
+Federals Drive Confederate Forces from the Field

 At noon, Hunter began his assault on the Southerners’ position.
-His infantry attacked each flank, but the Rebels easily repulsed the Northern advance.
+His infantry attacked each flank, but the Confederates easily repulsed the Northern advance.
 A Union artillery bombardment soon crippled most of the Confederates’ artillery pieces, prompting another Northern assault that the Southerners repulsed.
 Jones then transferred much of his force to his left flank, unwittingly leaving a part of the Confederates’ center undefended.
-Hunter took advantage of Jones’ oversight and ordered an assault on the Rebel center.
+Hunter took advantage of Jones’ oversight and ordered an assault on the Confederate center.
 The Northerners divided the Confederate force, forcing the Southerners to flee from the battlefield.

 Aftermath of the Battle